wolcn/memorydb-crossplane/README.md

 Manifests 5, 6 and 7 are slightly more complicated, but first the relationships between the different component objects; incorrect or missing relationships will cause errors of different kinds.

 * Cluster object definitions have references to security groups, subnet groups, parameter groups and ACLs
-* ACL object definitions include users, but can also be empty without any users
+* ACL object definitions list users, but can also be empty without any users
 * User object definitions get passwords from Kubernetes Secrets

-From a deployment perspective, cluster objects reference ACL objects, ACL objects reference user objects and user object reference Secrets.
+From a deployment perspective, cluster objects reference ACL objects, ACL objects reference user objects and user objects reference Secrets.

 **5**\
 A user needs to have a Secret with the password of 16-128 characters available as per the documentation.
 Each user has a so-called *access string* which defines access permissions.
 An example of such a string is `on ~* &* +@all`, which is the default 'allow everything' rule.
-This is probably not what we want; application developers and/or owners should be able provide the settings they want as it's likely they have something they are already using.
-Access permissions are defined per user, so there should not be any issues with multiple applications sharing a single MemoryDB instance.
+This is probably not best practice; application developers and/or owners should be able provide the settings they want as it's likely they have something they are already using.
+Access permissions are defined per user, so there should not be any issues with multiple applications sharing a single MemoryDB instance through an ACL (only one ACL is permitted per cluster).

 A connection secret can be saved, but only contains the user password - no endpoint or other details - so it seems to be a 'work in progress'.

 **6**\
 ACL object definitions can be 'empty' - as in without any users - but cannot refer to non-existent users as reconciliation will generate a lot of error messages.
-Multiple users can be included in a single ACL.
+Multiple users can be included in a single ACL or none at all.

 There is a option to save a connection secret here also, but nothing happens so this too appears to be a work in progress.

 **7**\
-Clusters do not need to have security groups, subnet groups, parameter groups or ACLs defined - default subnet groups, parameter groups and ACLs will be used if these are not defined while the cluster will be created without a security group; what will cause errors during reconciliation is referring to non-existent objects.
+Cluster manifests do not need to have security groups, subnet groups, parameter groups or ACLs defined - default subnet groups, parameter groups and ACLs will be used if these are not defined while the cluster will be created without a security group; what will cause errors during reconciliation is referring to non-existent objects.

-The default ACL is called `openAccess` and provides unrestricted access, which is probably not a good idea even in a devolopment environment.
+The default ACL is called `openAccess` and provides unrestricted access, which is probably not a good idea even in a development environment.

 The cluster endpoint and ARN values are stored as key/value fields in the status section of the Crossplane Cluster object so will need to be extracted using e.g. `kubectl` and `jq`.

-This is another place where it feels a little unfinished - for example RDS instances provisioned by Crossplane store endpoint and account details in a single secret.
+This is another place where it feels a little unfinished - for example RDS instances provisioned by Crossplane store endpoint and account details together in a single secret.

 The cluster endpoint of a MemoryDB cluster called `memorydb-cluster` (the name used in the demo stack) can for example be retrieved using the following command:
 > `kubectl get cluster.memorydb.aws.upbound.io/memorydb-cluster -o json | jq -r '.status.atProvider.clusterEndpoint[].address'`